dtcenter/METplus/docs/Users_Guide/configuration.rst

 LOG_LEVEL
 """""""""

-This controls the level of logging output from the METplus wrappers.
+This controls the level of logging output from the METplus wrappers that is written to the log file defined by :ref:`log_metplus`.
 It does not control the logging level of the actual MET applications.
 The possible values to:

 * CRITICAL
 * ERROR